 In 1787 the present mansion as it stands today was built for Mr Justice Buller (later to be Sir Francis Buller) who at 32, was the youngest High Court Judge ever to sit in the British Courts.
 He was also the first judge to send convicts to Australia.
 Born in 1746 he was just seventeen when he married a local Churston heiress.

 He promptly started to spend her fortune and whilst living in Prince Hall, sometime in the 1780s he built the local pub, the Saracen's Head, now known as Two Bridges Hotel.
-Sir Francis made the sitting room here at Prince Hall available to local people as a place in which to worship, there being no local church.
+Sir Francis made the sitting room here at Prince Hall available to local people as a place in which to worship, as during this time there was no local church.
 It was not until the early 1800s that Princetown was constructed and eventually a new church was built in 1810.

 In 1800 Sir Francis Buller died in London and the house was bought by the Gullet Family who already owned the farm.
 They farmed the 2600 acres which came with the house with little success although they achieved a reputation for growing enormous, though hollow, turnips.
 The Gullets were then succeeded by the Fowlers.